What do I need to connect to my interview?

 On top of social media, I also promote my show through this site and City of Writers.

-Should I receive any feedback about your appearance, I’m going to forward it to you; the good, the bad, and the ugly.
-I just want you to be emotionally prepared for it.
+Should I receive any feedback about your appearance, I will forward it to you: the good, the bad, and the ugly.
+I want you to be emotionally prepared for it.

 Thank you!

 I want to thank you from the deepest parts of my creative soul that you’ve contributed to the growth of the City of Writers podcast.
-I hope to continue for many, many years, and it’s through your participation that I’m able to continue doing what I enjoy.
+I hope to continue for many years, and it’s through your participation that I can continue doing what I enjoy.
 Please let me know if there’s anything that I can do to make your interview as smooth as possible.